OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-21.md

 So you shall remove the guilt of innocent blood from among you, since you have done what is right in the eyes of the Lord.

 ## Deuteronomy 21:10
-When you go to war against your enemies and the Lord your God delivers them into your hands and you take captives,
+When you engage in battle against your enemies and the Lord your God gives them into your hands and you take captives,

 ## Deuteronomy 21:11
 if you see among the captives a beautiful woman and are attracted to her, you may take her as your wife.